 In order to run Windows operating systems, or HVM Linux guest, you need a 64-bit x86 processor-based system that supports either Intel VT or AMD-V hardware virtualization technology in the processor and BIOS.
-For more information about HVM Linux guest, see XenServer 6.5 Virtual Machine User's Guide.
+For more information about HVM Linux guests, see the XenServer 7.0 Virtual Machine User's Guide.